upcbq/analysis-api/README.md

-# Admin API
+# Analysis API

-An api which allows administration of verse lists, organizations, divisions, etc for the quizzing app.
+An api which provides meta-analysis information about a verselist.
+* One-time words
+* Two-time words
+* Verse unique beginnings and endings
+* TODO: Repeated phrases